>> New series 2025: Challenges in project work

 The use of AI not only makes project follow-up easier and more targeted, but also more efficient, proactive and data-driven.

-• You are a project manager and should analyze the extent to which the defined project goals have been achieved and where there is potential for optimization.
+Analyze the extent to which the defined project goals have been achieved and where there is potential for optimization.
 Refer to specific KPIs and qualitative findings.
-Our goal was xx.
+Our goal was: XX.
 Was this goal achieved?
-What measures contributed to this?”
+Which measures contributed significantly to the result?

-• You are part of a project team and should describe how the biggest challenges that arose during the project were overcome.
-Focus on critical events and solution methods.
-During phase xx there was challenge YY.
-What strategies were used to minimize delays?”
+Describe how the biggest challenges that arose during the project were overcome.
+Focus on critical events and the solution methods chosen.

-• As the innovation officer of a project team, you should list new approaches or methods that have proven to be particularly effective in the project.”
-Differentiate between technical, organizational and procedural innovations.
-We have introduced XX, which has improved collaboration.
-How has this affected efficiency?
+List new approaches or methods that have proven particularly effective in the project.
+Differentiate between technical, organizational, and procedural innovations.

 Conclusion: systematic learning for sustainable project success